adjust/dev-docs/docs/react-native/recording/callbacks.md

 ### Success callbacks

-Set up success callbacks to trigger functions when the SDK measures a session.
+Set up success callbacks to trigger functions when the SDK records a session.

 :::{tab-set-code}